Smorps/Smash-Or-Pass-Documents/Terms-of-Service.md

 You represent that you are over the age of 18.
 The Proprietor does not permit those under 18 to use the Service.

 Your access to and use of the Service is also conditioned on Your acceptance of and compliance with the Privacy Policy of the Proprietor.
-Our Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your personal information when You use the Application or the Website and tells You about Your privacy rights and how the law protects You.
+Our Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your personal information when You use the Application and tells You about Your privacy rights and how the law protects You.
 Please read Our Privacy Policy carefully before using Our Service.